lingua-libre/RecordWizard/README.md

 $wgRecordWizardConfig['listNamespace'] = 142; // replace 142 with the actual id of your list-namespace
 ```

-## FAQ
+## Translating
-- **How can I translate this extension to my language?**
-  - Translations are managed on [TranslateWiki](https://translatewiki.net/w/i.php?title=Special:Translate&group=mwgithub-recordwizard).
+Translations are managed on [TranslateWiki](https://translatewiki.net/w/i.php?title=Special:Translate&group=mwgithub-recordwizard).

 ## Contributing
 First, please read MediaWiki's [code of conduct](https://www.mediawiki.org/wiki/Code_of_Conduct), which also applies here.

-To find out your way through the code, here is a diagram showing the structure of the extension and the main interactions between it's components.
+To find out your way through the code, here is a diagram showing the structure of the extension and the main interactions between its components.

 <img src="doc/diagram.svg"/>

 ### Tips & tricks